ViciousSquid/CEETEX/README.md

 -------------------------------

-Ceetex is a Python-based RSS reader that reimagines modern data through the high-density, no-nonsense lens of 1980s Teletext.
+CEETEX is a Python-based RSS reader that reimagines modern data through the high-density, no-nonsense lens of 1980s Teletext.
 Built using the Textual framework, it features a retro 3-digit dialing system and a custom engine that strips away web bloat, delivering a distraction-free, terminal-native news experience."

 -------------------------------